On the Duality Between Sharpness-Aware Minimization and Adversarial Training: Theoretical Insights

 We first show that under standard training, the robust feature weight learned in this model can be derived from the following theorem: \begin{theorem}[Standard training] In the model above, under standard training, the robust feature weight $W_R$ is

 \end{theorem} Therefore, $W_R^*$ can be regarded as the measurement $W_R$ returned by standard training with this model.

-\subsection{Adversarial training (AT)}
+\subsection{Adversarial Training (AT)}

-Now let's consider when AT is applied.
+Now we consider when AT is applied to train the model.
 Recall that in this case, the loss function is no longer the standard one but the expected adversarial loss

-Similar to standard training, we can derive the robust feature weight from: which can be stated in the following theorem: \begin{theorem}[Adversarial training] In the classification problem above, under adversarial training with perturbation bound $\epsilon < \eta$, the robust feature weight
+Similar to standard training, we can derive the robust feature weight from the following theorem: \begin{theorem}[Adversarial training] In the classification problem above, under adversarial training with perturbation bound $\epsilon < \eta$, the robust feature weight

 \end{theorem} We can see that {$W_R$} has been multiplied by $\frac{\eta}{\eta-\epsilon} > 1,$ which has \textbf{increased} the dependence on the robust feature $x_1$ of the classifier.
 This shows the adversarially trained model pays more attention to robust features compared to the standard-trained one, which improves adversarial robustness.